About

 Lakeside Community Garden is located in Kingston’s west end.
 We provide growing space for individuals, families and community groups using organic gardening practices with no chemical fertilizers or pesticides.

-Lakeside Community Garden hosts a large donation garden, a butterfly garden, a seed saving garden, and many other projects proposed and carried out by the members, all playing an important role in building food sovereignty in Kingston.
+Lakeside Community Garden hosts a large donation garden, a butterfly garden, a seed saving space, a food forest, and many other projects proposed and carried out by the members, all playing an important role in building food sovereignty in Kingston.

 Mission